ilanamarcus/IllusiveClientServer/README.md

 Templating - Trimou, lightweight and allows for json to be the template data source, which prevented an additional data transformation to java objects for data coming from the server.

 ####If I'd had more time:
 1. I didn't implement a workaround to the 4 request/minute/API key limitation imposed by Virustotal public API.
 It would have taken at least 5 minutes for the client to run if I'd waited for all of them to run so I only ran 4 hashes all together.
-Possible solutiosn would include queuing outstanding processes to be run after the timout and cacheing hashes that have already been run.
+Possible solutions would include queuing outstanding processes to be run after the timout and cacheing hashes that have already been run.
 2. I ran out of time to write tests, but I would have especially wanted to test my SHA256 hashing function and the report generation
 3. I would have added a logging framework with different levels of logging (debug, warn, error, etc...)